fbpx Skip to Content

 Are Philodendron melanochrysum plants toxic?

 Philodendron melanochrysum plants are toxic when ingested.
+They contain calcium oxalate crystals.
 It’s toxic for both humans and pets.
-Also, some people develop a rash on their skin from touching the plant or the sap.
+Some people develop a rash on their skin from touching the plant or the sap.
+Skin irritations are not uncommon.